-Virtual reality (VR) involves the use of technology to enter an alternate, three-dimensional (3D) view of the real world, a fantasy world, or a combination of both using a desktop computer or a mobile phone with or without a headset and possibly with additional equipment like gloves to enhance interactivity.
+Virtual reality (VR) involves the use of technology to enter an alternate, three-dimensional view of the real world, a fantasy world, or a combination of both using a desktop computer or a dedicated VR headset (possibly with additional equipment like haptic gloves to enhance interactivity).
 Besides the visual component, a VR experience may include movement, text or speech communication, and sensory components.
 Virtual reality applications can be represented as a continuum that includes augmented reality, mixed reality, and true virtual reality.

 Evidence of Efficacy - Benefits